Stochastic Greedy Algorithms For Multiple Measurement Vectors: Preliminaries

 Since absolute homogeneity does not hold in general, i.e., $\norm{\gamma\vx}_{0,\mathcal{D}}=|\gamma|\norm{\vx}_{0,\mathcal{D}}$ holds if and only if $|\gamma|=1$, this $\ell_0$-norm is not a norm.
 Here the smallest support $\supp_{\alpha,\mathcal{D}}(\vx)$ is called the support of $\vx$ with respect to $\mathcal{D}$, denoted by $\supp_{\mathcal{D}}(\vx)$.
 Thus

 Note that the support may not be unique if $\mathcal{D}$ is over-complete in that there could be multiple representations of $\vx$ with respect to the atom set $\mathcal{D}$ due to the linear dependence of the atoms in $\mathcal{D}$.
-The vector $\vx$ is called $k$-sparse with respect to $\mathcal{D}$ if
+In this paper, we assume that $\mathcal{D}$ is chosen so that the support of any arbitrary vector is unique, e.g., $\mathcal{D}$ is chosen as the standard basis in a Euclidean space or a learned basis.
+Furthermore, Donoho defines a general class of \emph{unconditional basis} in \cite{donoho1993unconditional}, e.g., the wavelet basis, which requires the unique representation and thereby is also applicable to our MMV algorithms.
+Without this uniqueness representation guarantee, we could either restrict the solution set or take a transformation of the unknown variable.